StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Minimap2-alignment.md

 ### 1. Introduction

 In this tutorial we will align a piece of chromosome of two <i>Heliconius</i> butterfly species that includes the <i>optix</i> gene.
 The <i>optix</i> gene codes for a   transcription factor that plays a key role in the development of red color pattern elements.
 We will use <strong>Minimap2</strong> to identify genomic intervals with significant resemblance between the two species and use <strong>R</strong> to visualize this alignment.
-Additionally, we will add chromatin accessibility profiles ([ATAC-seq](https://emea.illumina.com/techniques/popular-applications/epigenetics/atac-seq-chromatin-accessibility.html)) of developing head and wing tissues to this plot.
+Additionally, we will add <strong>Transposable Element (TE)</strong> annotations and <strong>chromatin accessibility profiles ([ATAC-seq](https://emea.illumina.com/techniques/popular-applications/epigenetics/atac-seq-chromatin-accessibility.html))</strong> of developing head and wing tissues to this plot.

 The final result should look like this: